The par force hunting landscape in North Sealand

 Download as PDF here:

-In Store Dyrehave (the Great Deer Park) you get an impression of the geometry of the par force system with the many gravel roads meeting in “the star” zigzagging through the forest.
-The forest is also perfect if you want to hike or go running and there are several marked routes.
+In St. Dyrehave (the Great Deer Park), you get an impression of the geometry of the par force system, with the many gravel roads meeting in “the star” zigzagging through the forest.
+The forest is also perfect for hiking or running, and there are several marked routes.
 Find them in the folder Store Dyrehave (the Great Deer Park).

 Download as PDF here:

 It is obvious to experience the par force hunting landscape on a bike.
-The many roads in all directions most of which are closed for cars invite for a good bike ride with the whole family.
+The many roads in all directions, most of which are closed to cars, invite for a good bike ride with the whole family.
 Are you more into mountain bikes?
 No problem.
-There are really good tracks for this as well.
+There are excellent tracks for this as well.

-To experience Store Dyrehave (the Great Deer Park) on a bike, you can follow the Par force cycle route 110 which starts from Frederiksborg Castle.
+To experience Store Dyrehave (the Great Deer Park) on a bike, you can follow the Par force cycle route 110, starting from Frederiksborg Castle.
 The route is marked with blue signs and goes from the castle through roads and paths to Store Dyrehave (the Great Deer Park) and back to Frederiksborg.

-If you prefer riding a mountain bike, high speed and raw paths, Store Dyrehave (the Great Deer Park) has one of Denmark’s best mountain bike tracks of approx. 20km around in the country.
-Read more about MTB tracks in Store Dyrehave
+If you prefer riding a mountain bike, high speed and raw paths, Store Dyrehave (the Great Deer Park) have one of Denmark’s best mountain bike tracks, approx 20 km around the country.

-The most authentic way of experiencing the Par force hunting landscape, the historical, royal hunting landscape is probably on horseback.
-Enjoy the beautiful, varied nature and interesting culture tracks along good bridle paths with lots of nice pull-ins on the way.
-Choose between day rides or the 3-day ride of approx. 75km.
-Get more information about riding tracks in the Par force Hunting Landscape
+The most authentic way of experiencing the Par force hunting landscape, the historical, royal hunting landscape, is probably on horseback.
+Enjoy the beautiful, varied nature and interesting cultural tracks along good bridle paths with lots of nice pull-ins on the way.
+Choose between day rides or the 3-day ride of approx—75 km.
+Get more information about riding tracks in the Par force Hunting Landscape.

-The UNESCO World Heritage area the Par Force Hunting Landscape in North Sealand is protected, developed and facilitated by way of a cooperation between the Danish Nature Agency, the Agency for Culture and Palaces, six North Sealand municipalities and three museums.
-Get more information here
+The UNESCO World Heritage area, the Par Force Hunting Landscape in North Sealand, is protected, developed and facilitated by cooperation between the Danish Nature Agency, the Agency for Culture and Palaces, six North Sealand municipalities and three museums.
+Get more information here.

 Europe’s fantastic UNESCO World Heritage

 Would you like to see more of the UNESCO World Heritage?
-Find inspiration on the new travel portal World Heritage Journeys which is to inspire more people to visit Europe’s unique cultural heritage.
-The Par Force Hunting Landscape in North Sealand is one of the places which is represented at the new website.
+Find inspiration on the new travel portal World Heritage Journeys to inspire more people to visit Europe’s unique cultural heritage.
+The Par Force Hunting Landscape in North Sealand is one of the places which is represented on the new website.